 The Smithsonian Asian Pacific American Center in Washington, D.C. will receive more than $238,000 for its "Congressional Gold Medal Digital Exhibition: The Untold Stories of the Nisei Soldiers".
 The actual exhibit toured seven U.S. cities in 2013 before returning to the National Museum of American History.

 The Congressional Gold Medal was awarded in 2011 to the 100th Infantry Battalion veterans, in recognition of their exceptional service, sacrifice and loyalty to America.
-It was the first combat unit in U.S. Army history to be comprised exclusively of second generation (Nisei) Japanese Americans.
+It was the first combat unit in U.S. Army history to be composed exclusively of second generation (Nisei) Japanese Americans.